mitranim/mitranim.github.io/src/html/thoughts/next-generation-today.md

 Next generation web frameworks are around the corner.
 [Angular2](https://angular.io) and [Aurelia](http://aurelia.io) go beta in a few months.
-They codify custom elements and MVVM as the dominant patterns, and put spotlight on some future and exotic JavaScript features: ES6 modules, decorated classes, TypeScript annotations, and others.
+They codify custom elements as the dominant design pattern, and put spotlight on some future and exotic JavaScript features: ES6 modules, decorated classes, TypeScript annotations, and other.

 This post will guide you through steps to using these features today, in production, with a tried and tested current generation framework.
 I'll use